sjafferali/paperless-titles-from-ai/README.md

 ```bash
 docker run --rm -v ./app:/app python:3 /app/scripts/backfill.sh [args] single (document_id)
 ```

+## Additional Notes
+- The default OpenAI model used for generation is gpt-4-turbo.
+For a slightly less accurate title generation, but drastically reduced cost, use a GPT 3.5 model.
+- The number of characters of the OCR text that is sent varies depending on the model being used.
+We try to send the maximum number the model supports to get the best generation we can.

 ## Contact, Support and Contributions
 - Create a GitHub issue for bug reports, feature requests, or questions.